 If you want to know more about how to choose a developer team for Go outsourcing, read our article.

-Rich choice of microservices toolkit.
-Go is famous for the wide choice of libraries, frameworks, and other tools, including special kits for microservices building.
+Rich choice of toolkit.
+Golang is famous for the wide choice of libraries, frameworks, and other tools, including special kits for microservices building.
 Here they are.

 - Gizmo.
 This toolkit provides packages to put together server and PubSub daemons.
 PubSub is an asynchronous communication system where applications can exchange messages in real time.
 With Gizmo we get a list of tools that simplify the technical side of the process.

 - Go kit.
-With this library, a developer gets specialized support for microservices written with Go.
+With this library, a developer gets specialized support for Golang microservices.
 It covers infrastructure integration, RPC (Remote Procedure Call) safety, system observability, and program design.
 Go kit expands development borders significantly.

 - Kite.
 It is a Go-powered microservice RPC library which helps write distributed systems easier.
 It also helps developers create distributed microservice apps convenient to use.

-To find out more reasons for large companies to choose Go for their projects and the results they achieve in practice, read our article.
+To find out more reasons for large companies to choose Golang for their projects and the results they achieve in practice, read our article.

 How to build a bank on Go-powered microservices: Monzo experience